-The mechanism to deliver Landscape priorities within the planning system is through local Infrastructure Delivery Plans (IDPs), Community Infrastructure Levies, Public Open Space contributions, legal agreements, but mainly through Biodiversity Offsetting37.
+The mechanism to deliver Biodiversity priorities within the planning system is through site landscape and restoration plans, local Infrastructure Delivery Plans (IDPs), Community Infrastructure Levies, Public Open Space contributions, legal agreements, but mainly through Biodiversity Offsetting39.
 The procedure and governance model for enacting Biodiversity Offsetting is detailed in the supplementary document associated with this strategy: Annex A - Biodiversity Offsetting.

 Essentially, where Biodiversity Offsetting has been agreed the offset will be guided to put "the right habitat in the right place".
-This is encouraged in the Defra Biodiversity Offsetting Metrics38 by a 'spatial risk' of three area categories:
+This is encouraged in the Defra Biodiversity Offsetting Metrics40 by a 'spatial risk' of three area categories: